Trekking to Gokyo Lakes and Everest base camp in early winter

 Gokyo Lakes And Everest Base Camp Trek In Early Winter

 Gokyo Lakes and Everest Base camp trek in early winter.
 1st December – 20th December 2017

-Chris and Tara did the Manaslu Circuit trek with us in December 2016 had spoken about doing the Three high passes of Everest and a possible tour of Tibet the following year during the trek.
+Chris and Tara did the Manaslu Circuit trek with us in December 2016 and had spoken about doing the Three high passes of Everest and a possible tour of Tibet the following year during the walk.